gokh4nozturk/linguolink/README.md

-# LinguoLink - Translation Workflow Automation Platform
+# Linguolink - Translation Workflow Automation Platform

-LinguoLink helps development teams automate translation workflows, reduce costs, and scale localization with smart pipelines and developer-friendly tools.
+Linguolink helps development teams automate translation workflows, reduce costs, and scale localization with smart pipelines and developer-friendly tools.

 ## Features

 - **Automatic Sync**: Never worry about manual updates.
-LinguoLink automatically syncs your translations as content changes.
+Linguolink automatically syncs your translations as content changes.
 - **Webhook & CI/CD Integration**: Seamlessly integrate with your existing development workflows and deployment pipelines.
 - **Inline Editor**: Edit translations directly in the platform with a user-friendly interface that supports multiple languages.
 - **API Key Management**: Securely manage and rotate API keys for all your projects with fine-grained permissions.